notification-icon

 Christmas in Nepal

-Festival is the most important and exciting part of our lives.
-All religion have their own way of celebrating the festival.
-Likewise, Hindus celebrate Dashain and Tihar as their main festival, Muslims celebrate eid as their main festival and Christians celebrate it as their main festival.
-Being a secular state all these small and big festivals are celebrated in Nepal with the same excitement and energy.
-As the majority of the country’s population are Hindus but there has not been any dispute on the name of religion in Nepal.
-We all respect and celebrate each other’s festivals and also Christmas in Nepal.
+Nepal is a secular state that celebrates all these small and big festivals with the same excitement and energy.
+As most of the country’s population is Hindu, there has not been any dispute over the name of the religion in Nepal.
+We all respect and celebrate each other’s festivals, including Christmas, in Nepal.
 Nepal was declared a secular state in 2007.

 How is Christmas celebrated in Nepal?